I guess I am misunderstanding ... what, exactly, is unschooling?

 Those can all be part of unschooling if he thinks they're fun.

 But rather than thinking in terms of finding things he could learn from, learn yourself to see the things he learns in what he does.
 And do things because they're enjoyable not because the kids could learning something.

-All the things you mentioned -- presidents and the penny in lemon juice -- are things people generally categorize as educational.
+All the things you mentioned -- presidents and the penny in lemon juice -- are things people generally think of as educational.

-One of the tricks of "getting" unschooling is learning to see the things our kids do that aren't categorized as educational but are learning-filled nonetheless.
+One of the tricks of "getting" unschooling is learning to see the things our kids do that aren't thought of as educational but are learning-filled nonetheless.